jasonjmcghee/evernoteGit/README.md

-Simply copy evercommit and evernoteCommit.py to /usr/bin/ directory and use it in place of "git commit -m ...".
+Simply copy evercommit and evernoteCommit.py to /usr/bin/ and use it in place of "git commit -m ..."

 Usage: